branyang02/notie/demo-app/src/pages/home.md

-# **notie**: Your personal note taking template!
+# **notie**: A Markdown-based Note-taking Component

-**notie** is a markdown-based note-taking template that allows you to write, edit, and organize your notes in a clean and intuitive interface. **notie** offers the following unique features:
+**notie** is a markdown-based note-taking React component that allows you to write, edit, and organize your notes in a clean and intuitive interface. **notie** offers the following unique features:

 1. **Live/Runnable Code Blocks**: Write and run code snippets in your notes.
 2. **Math Equations**: Write math equations using LaTeX.
 3. **TikZ Diagrams**: Create TikZ diagrams in your notes.
+4. **Dynamic**: Try adjusting the window size to see how the notes dynamically adjust to the screen size.

 ## Getting Started